river06/leetcode2/README.md

 ## Strings

+#### `substring in window`
+- **minimum window substring**: HashMap and two pointers.
+Two while loops: one to make solution valid/invalid, the other to make solution invalid/valid.

 #### `to from number`
 - **valid number**: + - e .
 - **atoi**: + - invalid number overflow.
 Overflow can be solved by Integer.MAX_VALUE/10 and Integer.MAX_VALUE%10